 Feline Dental Problems

 Sometimes your cat may sneeze blood; if this is the case with your cat, you should have it checked as quickly as possible.
-Often it is little more than a broken blood vessel, but it is a good thing to be sure.
+While it is often little more than a broken blood vessel, sneezing blood can be a sign of either a fungal infection, nasal tumors or cancer and should be checked out to make sure your cat has a clean bill of health.

 Seek Veterinary Assistance if Needed